 Conyers DUI Lawyer – Conyers DUI Attorney

-If you have been arrested for DUI in Conyers, or anywhere in Rockdale County, you should be aware that you only have ten business days from the date of your DUI arrest to file a request for an Administrative License Suspension (ALS) hearing.
-This ALS hearing can prevent your Georgia driver's license from automatic suspension.
+If you have been arrested for DUI in Conyers, or anywhere in Rockdale County, you should be aware that you only have thirty days from the date of your DUI arrest to file a request for an Administrative License Suspension (ALS) hearing or to request an ignition interlock device.
+This ALS hearing or the interlock device can prevent your Georgia driver's license from automatic suspension.
 The State requires a filing fee of $150.

 If you refused the State's chemical test of your breath, blood, or urine, your Georgia driver's license will be suspended for one year, with no opportunity for a restricted permit or early reinstatement.
 Contact a qualified Conyers DUI Lawyer right away and get the ball rolling on your ALS hearing!

 Conyers DUI Evidence

 Evidence in a DUI case (or any criminal case, for that matter) must be legally admissible against you in a court of law before it can be heard by a jury.
 That means if your rights were violated, or law enforcement did not follow proper policy or procedure, the evidence against you may be inadmissible in court and your case dismissed.

 In cases where evidence cannot be thrown out, your Conyers DUI case will then rely on the credibility of the evidence itself.
 In Georgia DUI cases, that evidence includes the breath or blood test, field sobriety tests, statements you made to law enforcement, as well as the officer's testimony about observing your driving, personal appearance, or behavior.